nicholascross/WeakDictionary/README.md

 * Keys must implement the `Hashable` protocol
 * `reapedDictionary` will create a new `WeakDictionary` with any orphaned value references removed
 * `reap` will remove any orphaned value references for mutable dictionaries
+* `toStrongDictionary` will create a new swift dictionary excluding any nullified value references
 ```swift
 class Shoe {